-The financial statements are presented in Ringgit Malaysia ("RM") which is the Group's and the Company's functional currency and all values have been rounded to the nearest RM except when otherwise stated.
+The financial statements are presented in Ringgit Malaysia ("RM") which is the Group's and the Company's functional currency.
+All financial information is presented in RM and has been rounded to the nearest RM except when otherwise stated.

 (c) Significant accounting judgements, estimates and assumptions